MCBD

 MCBD brand design guidelines showing the four-name stacked Swiss sans-serif mark

 After being shown around the original Fitzrovia office, Scott proposed the concept of ‘thinking outside the box.’
 The four names were offset over a striking yellow square in the colloquial order.
-Using a clean, modern Swiss sans-serif font allowed for perspective license; on the shop’s large window front, the names were displayed on the glass while a yellow cube sat behind it, adding physical depth.
+Using a clean, sans-serif font allowed for perspective license; on the shop’s large window front, the names were displayed on the glass while a yellow cube sat behind it, adding physical depth.
 Given the agency’s prestige, this was a small job with a massive cultural impact.

 MCBD brand design — Great Titchfield Street window installation